HenrikBengtsson/globals/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Package required but not available: ‘rstan’

     Package suggested but not available for checking: ‘EpiSoon’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is 83.8Mb
+      sub-directories of 1Mb or more:
+        help   1.2Mb
+        libs  82.1Mb
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘rstantools’
+      All declared Imports should be used.
+    ```

+*   checking for GNU extensions in Makefiles ...
+NOTE
+    ```
+    GNU make is a SystemRequirements.
     ```

 # evaluator